EliteEPM/AnaplanAPILive/README.md

 ## Project Maintenance
 New APIs when released by Anaplan will be added here ASAP.
 Contact anirudh@eliteepm.com for help or suggestions.

 Feel free to raise issues within Github.
+Github Discussions are enabled.
 Forks and Pull Requests also welcome.
 I only ask that you pay it forward :)
 Personal thanks to the excellent Binder project